lsst/dp0-1_lsst_io/data-access-analysis-tools/index-nb-intro.rst

 Most RSP users will find Jupyter Notebooks to be the most efficient and powerful way to interact with the DP0.1 data set.
 For DP0.1, Jupyter Notebooks will be the primary way to access images.

+**Always save and shutdown all notebooks and log out of JupyterLab when you are done your day's work.**
+This is important to preserve resources for other users and to ensure you re-enter the RSP in a known state every time.

 .. _NB-Intro-Login: